-You'll want to pay all bills on time—not just credit card bills or any loans you may have, such as auto loans or student loans, but also your rent, utilities, phone bill, etc. It's also a good idea to use resources and tools available to you, such as automatic payments or calendar reminders, to help ensure you pay on time every month.
+You'll want to pay all bills on time—not just credit card bills or any loans you may have, such as auto loans or student loans, but also your rent, utilities, phone bill and so on.
+It's also a good idea to use resources and tools available to you, such as automatic payments or calendar reminders, to help ensure you pay on time every month.

 If you're behind on any payments, bring them current as soon as possible.
-Although late or missed payments appear as negative information on your credit report for seven years, their impact on your credit score will decline over time.
-Older late payments will have less effect than more recent ones.
+Although late or missed payments appear as negative information on your credit report for seven years, their impact on your credit score declines over time: Older late payments have less effect than more recent ones.

 Opening a new credit card can increase your overall credit limit, but the act of applying for credit creates a hard inquiry on your credit report.
 Too many hard inquiries can negatively impact your credit score, though this effect will fade over time.
 Hard inquiries remain on your credit report for two years.